 In 2016, studies in the UK showed that youth audiences aged 16-24 are increasingly appreciative of traditional values.
 According to participants, getting married (57%), having children (58%), home ownership (54%), and the traditional route of going to school, college and uni (71%) are the most important milestones of today (FactoryMedia, 2016).

 Year13’s research supports this.
-After conducting a poll of 250 of our 16-22-year-old users in January 2017, 35% said they believe they should invest their money into a house.
-Travel and Education were close behind (23% each), Stocks (10%) and Starting a Business (9%) following.
+After surveying 250 of our 16-22 year-old users in January 2017, 35% said they believe they should invest their money into a house.
+Travel and education were close behind (23% each), stocks (10%) and starting a business (9%) following.
 42% said they planned to enter tertiary education in 2017.

 What does this mean for 2017?
 It means that our marketing and our messaging needs to support the values of these young people.
 While diversifying content to encapsulate those with differing experiences and perspectives is important, we need to communicate with youth where they’re at.
 Keep up to date with your research.

 You won’t be able to reap profitable rewards without slinging some cash into your social media marketing this year.
 In 2016 Facebook changed its algorithm, which resulted in less traffic being sent to outside content.
 Why?
 Because Facebook wants you to stay on their site.
-They’re like your pet dog when you go on holidays, they don’t want you to leave.
-In fact, if you do, they’ll probably spend the next 24 hours crying and howling.
-I imagine Facebook doing the same.
+They’re like your pet dog when you go on holidays; they don’t want you to leave.

 It is estimated that by 2017, US$35.98 billion will be spent by marketers on social advertising.
 This means the Facebook news feed is a more competitive marketplace than ever.
 The content you don’t boost will be lost in the masses of sponsored content.